sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 Read Unstructured Files
 ==========

-Fire Insights provides a number of Processors for reading unstructured data from files.
+Fire Insights provides a number of Processors or Nodes for reading unstructured data from files.

 Read Unstructured Data from Files Processors in Fire Insights